JOANNE-321/UTM_CourseWork/Year 3/SEM 2/Special Topic in Data Engineering/README.md

 The project demonstrated how data engineering supports business decision-making by transforming raw operational data into meaningful and actionable insights.

 ---
+## 🏢 Industry Visit: PPG

+The industry visit to PPG provided valuable exposure to how data and technology are utilized in a real manufacturing environment.
+Through this visit, I gained a better understanding of business processes, inventory management, production operations, and how data-driven decision making supports organizational performance.

+### Key Learning Outcomes

+* Understanding real-world industrial operations.
+* Learning how data supports business decision-making.
+* Exposure to inventory and production management processes.
+* Understanding the role of data engineering in industry.

+The visit helped bridge the gap between classroom concepts and real industrial practices.

+---

+## 🎤 Industry Talk: iZeno

+The industry talk conducted by iZeno introduced students to current technologies and career opportunities in the data and technology industry.
+The session provided insights into digital transformation, data solutions, and industry expectations for future graduates.

+### Key Learning Outcomes

+* Understanding current industry trends and technologies.
+* Learning about career pathways in the technology sector.
+* Exposure to real-world industry challenges.
+* Understanding the skills required by employers.

+The talk motivated me to continuously improve both my technical and soft skills to remain competitive in the industry.

+---

+## 🎤 Industry Talk: TM (Telekom Malaysia)

+The industry talk by Telekom Malaysia provided valuable insights into how technology and data are used to support large-scale digital services and telecommunications infrastructure.
+The session highlighted the importance of innovation, digital transformation, and data-driven strategies in modern organizations.

+### Key Learning Outcomes

+* Understanding the role of data in digital transformation.
+* Learning how technology supports large-scale business operations.
+* Exposure to industry best practices and emerging technologies.
+* Understanding the importance of continuous learning in the technology field.

+The talk broadened my perspective on the diverse applications of data engineering and technology across different industries.

 # 💡 B. Suggested Improvements